Open Bible Data Home About News OET Key

 because ¬the salvation of the Jews is

 The phrase from the Jews indicates that the Jewish people were the people group from which salvation came.
 This is true because the Savior Jesus was from the Jewish people.
 This phrase does not mean that the Jewish people themselves will save others from their sins.
-If this might confuse your readers, you could express the meaning explicitly.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [for salvation comes from among the Jewish people]

 Note 4 topic: figures-of-speech / abstractnouns